Marsilea-viz/marsilea/docs/source/tutorial/heatmap.rst

 10 Minutes to Marsilea
 =========================

-Marsilea is a powerful Python package that allows you to effortlessly create visually appealing x-layout heatmaps.
+Marsilea is a powerful Python package that allows you to effortlessly create visually appealing x-layout visualization.
 Designed with an object-oriented approach, it enables seamless block addition and effortless customization.

 Creating a basic heatmap
 ------------------------